Ionescu Goes No. 1 in WNBA Draft to New York Liberty

-Sabrina Ionescu was the No. 1 pick in the WNBA draft Friday night, going to the New York Liberty in an Oregon sweep of the top two picks.
+Oregon star Sabrina Ionescu was the No. 1 pick in the WNBA draft, as expected.

 Ionescu set the NCAA record for triple-doubles and was the first college player to have over 2,000 points, 1,000 rebounds and 1,000 assists in her career.
 Ionescu was one of three first round picks for New York, which also had Nos.
 9 and 12.

 Ducks teammate Satou Sabally, one of three juniors to forego their last year of college eligibility and enter the draft, went second to Dallas.
-It's the third time in the history of the draft that the top two picks were from the same program.
+It's the third time in the history of the draft that the top two picks were teammates in college.

 “To go 1-2 with Satou is a really cool feeling and shows all the hard work we went through this year paid off,” Ionescu said.
 “Really proud of her and what we were able to do as teammates and excited to see her future in the pros.”